 Disoriented by the lack of information – 23% of undecided vaccinations

-Uncertainty about side effects is a barrier against vaccination especially for men, people with children and people in rural areas.
+Uncertainty about side effects is a barrier against vaccination, especially for men, people with children and people in rural areas.
 Young people and people with higher education feel blocked by the multitude of contradictory information circulating in the media.
-Unfounded rumors or scientifically erroneous information, such as being injected with a virus, especially stop men, young people and people in rural areas.
+Unfounded rumours or scientifically erroneous information, such as being injected with a virus, especially stop men, young people and people in rural areas.

 Opponents of the vaccine requirement – 17% of undecided vaccinations